Xernary/Xernary/README.md

 ## About me

-Computer Science student interested in cybersecurity
+Computer Science student interested in Cybersecurity

+From Italy

+---
 <!--
 **Xernary/Xernary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.